fivetran/dbt_mailchimp/README.md

 ```

 ## Step 4: Disable models for non-existent sources
-Your Mailchimp connector might not sync every table that this package expects.
+Your Mailchimp connection might not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in Mailchimp or have actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must set the relevant config variables to `false`.
 By default, all variables are set to `true`.
 Alter variables for only the tables you want to disable:

 ```yml
 vars: